MushroomFleet/Kling-PromptAgent/README.md

 ## System Architecture

-The system uses a virtual filesystem (HOLOFS) and Adaptive Capacity Elicitation (ACE) methodology to maintain consistent prompt generation quality.
+The system uses a holographic filesystem (HOLOFS) and Adaptive Capacity Elicitation (ACE) methodology to maintain consistent prompt generation quality.
 The project manifest ensures proper initialization of all components in each new conversation.

 ## Contributing